Why Slang Changes Faster Than Dictionaries: The Speed Gap in Language Evolution

 The function: Real-time tracking documents terms dictionaries might not include.

-Why it matters: This includes terms that are trending but not yet established.
+Why it matters: This includes terms that are trending but not yet established β and terms that may never be established but are still culturally significant.

 The benefit: Provides comprehensive language coverage including ephemeral terms.